nesi/agdr-validator/README.md

 `agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx`

-- output will be appended to `report.txt` by default
+- output will be appended to `AGDR99999_validation_report_YYYY-MM-DD.txt` by default with YYYY-MM-DD being the date when the output was created
 - you may specify a desired output filename

 ```